 Tapas Media Services ("Tapas Media," "Tapas," "Tapastic," "Service" or "Services") are provided by Tapas Media, Inc. ("We," "Our" or "Tapas").

-The Tapas community is made up of creative people from around the world, with different cultural backgrounds, opinions, and perspectives.
-Each and every person helps make our community what it is, and together we can keep Tapas safe and fun for everyone.
+The Tapas community is made up of diverse creative people from around the world, all of whom may have different cultural backgrounds, opinions, and beliefs.
+We value these varied perspectives and recognize that these differences have given rise to the incredible and powerful storytelling found on Tapas.
+Each and every person helps make our community what it is and with this in mind, together we can keep Tapas safe and fun for everyone.

-This page covers both the content that's appropriate and the behavior that's expected on Tapas.
-We take these guidelines seriously and ask that you read them carefully and take them to heart.
+This page covers both the content that's appropriate and the behavior that's encouraged on Tapas.
+Guidelines on this page apply to both comics and novels unless otherwise noted.
+We take these guidelines seriously and must insist that you read them carefully and be mindful of them when using Tapas.

 Our guidelines cover: